Idle Reduction Equipment for Heavy-Duty Trucks

 Energy Recovery Systems

-Energy recovery systems use the vehicle's heat-transfer system, much like a coolant heater, but without a separate piece of equipment.
+Energy recovery systems use the vehicle's heat-transfer system, much like a coolant heater.
 A very small electric pump is connected to the water line, which keeps the truck's cooling system and heater operating after the engine is turned off, using engine heat that would otherwise dissipate.
 Energy recovery systems, however, typically do not provide enough warmth to be a sole source of overnight heat.

 Storage Air Conditioners